Vladimir Polyakov (entrepreneur)

 Vladimir Polyakov (Владимир Иванович Поляков, born October 28, 1953, Novoe, Khabarovsk Krai, Russian SFSR) is a Russian entrepreneur.
-According to Forbes magazine, in 2015 he holds the 192nd position in the Russia's wealthiest people ranking.
+According to Forbes magazine, in 2015, he held the 192nd position in Russia's wealthiest people ranking.

 Polyakov is a founder and president of JSC Concern Energomera, founder and chairman of the Board of directors of JSC Monocrystal, member of the Board of trustees at the Tomsk State University of Control Systems and Radio-electronics, and professor emeritus at the North-Caucasus Federal University.

-Biography
+Early years and education

-Vladimir Polyakov was born in 1953 in the town of Novy, Khabarovski Krai, Russia.
+Vladimir Polyakov was born in 1953 in Novy, Khabarovski Krai, Russia.
 His father, Ivan Grigorievich Polyakov, worked as a machine operator in a geosurvey expedition.
 The family moved a lot, participated in the Virgin Lands Campaign in Kazakhstan and in the Russian Far East.
 Vladimir has been passionate about radio devices since his childhood.
 He assembled his first radio receiver in the fifth grade.

 In 1977, Vladimir Polyakov graduated from the Tomsk State University of Control Systems and Radioelectronics.

+Career

 In 1976, he got employed by the Gomel Radio Plant as a supervisor, later he worked as a section manager, machine workshop chief, and deputy chief engineer.
-In those years the plant was engaged in production of radars for the USSR's antimissile defense.
+In those years, the plant produced radars for the USSR's antimissile defense.

 In 1989, he was transferred to the Stavropol Radio Plant Signal as a chief engineer.

-In 1994, Vladimir Polyakov established a new company JSC Concern Energomera, a commercial enterprise promoting electronic energy meters on the domestic market.
+In 1994, Vladimir Polyakov established a new company, JSC Concern Energomera, a commercial enterprise promoting electronic energy meters on the domestic market.
 In 1996, Concern Energomera purchased a controlling interest of Nevinnomyssk Measuring Equipment Plant Kvant.

-In 1999, on the base of Stavropol Plant Analog, Vladimir Polyakov established JSC Monocrystal, the enterprise engaged in growth and processing of synthetic sapphire.
+In 1999, on the base of Stavropol Plant Analog, Vladimir Polyakov established JSC Monocrystal, the enterprise engaged in the growth and processing of synthetic sapphire.

-The growth of global demand for sapphire turned Monocrystal into the world's largest manufacturer of synthetic sapphire, and in 2011 Vladimir Polyakov was included in the Forbes list of the wealthiest people of Russia (the 143rd position).
+The growth of global demand for sapphire turned Monocrystal into the world's largest manufacturer of synthetic sapphire, and in 2011, Vladimir Polyakov was included in the Forbes list of the wealthiest people in Russia (the 143rd position).

-Nowadays Polyakov's Concern Energomera consists of seven plants in Russia, Ukraine, Belarus, and China, two design institutes, as well as foreign representative offices in Taiwan, South Korea, the Netherlands, and the United States.
+Nowadays Polyakov's Concern Energomera consists of seven plants in Russia, Ukraine, Belarus, and China, two design institutes, and foreign representative offices in Taiwan, South Korea, the Netherlands, and the United States.